Favian096/LearningNotes/English/README.md

 >
 > He is <u>as smarter as I am.(me)</u>
 >
-> The more you practice, the fluent you become.
+> The more you practice, the more fluent you become.